 I never use pre-written blurbs, in fact, I’m significantly offended when offered one, since they imply that I’m simply trading favors.
 In fact, I read every book I blurb, which is why it’s so difficult for me to keep up.

 I also can’t read books with large obnoxious watermarks diagonally across every page.
 Yes, I can remove them in less than two minutes using Acrobat and Nisus, but it’s a hassle and annoying.
+I also need the manuscript all in one file, without a lot of extraneous formatting.
 I’m a volunteer and would appreciate the kindness of a clean copy.